Newsletter

 Roberta: on Artblog Radio.

 I missed an opening.
-I wanted to go to the Keen Collection opening at the McGuire Art Museum last Thursday, but because it was already snowing.
+I wanted to go to the Keen Collection opening at the Maguire Art Museum last Thursday, but because it was already snowing.
 I did not do that.

 Ryan: The weather can put a damper on what you want to get done, and what you want to see.

-Roberta: Well, if, if you are worried about slipping and falling on ice and snow, then yes, and I’m, I’m a walker, so I would’ve walked over to St. Joe’s.
+Roberta: Well, if, if you are worried about slipping and falling on ice and snow, then yes, and I’m a walker, so I would’ve walked over to St. Joe’s (University, where Maguire Art Museum is).
 I don’t live all that far from them, but I didn’t trust that the sidewalks would be walkable.

 Roberta: Oh good.
 We just got a pitch to cover that show.
-Oh, nice.
-The Charles Chang, is it?
+The Carl Cheng, is it?
 Yeah.
 Lane Spiedel wants to write about it, so that’ll be great.
 What did you think?
+(Carl Cheng: Nature Never Loses at ICA Philadelphia.)

 Ryan: The opening was good.
-There was a lot of people there.
+There were a lot of people there.
 It was a cold day.
 It was nice to see it packed.
 Really interesting work.
-I’m not sure at some point there the work was a little bit more interactive previously or not, but ICA was very much hands-off, which was interesting because some of the displays have activating buttons and actually interactive features, but they were not allowing, the patrons to give them a flip and a switch and a push.
-Oh.
+I’m not sure if at some point the work was a little bit more interactive previously or not, but ICA was very much hands-off, which was interesting because some of the displays have activating buttons and actually interactive features, but they were not allowing the patrons to give them a flip and a switch and a push.
 So it was interesting.
 It was a bit of a tease.
-I’m sorry.

 Ryan: Nope.
 Just the security personnel that said do not touch.
 The guard came over and told people not to touch things.

-Roberta: Linda, our favorite security guard.
-The tall woman?
+Roberta: Linda, our favorite security guard?
+The tall Black woman?

-Ryan: No. But it was an interesting show.
+Ryan: Nope.
+But it was an interesting show.
 There was a diversity of work.

 Roberta: Technology?
 It sounds like it was technology.
 If there were buttons to push that did things.

 Ryan: It felt a little bit more like an 80’s arcade.
 Buttons to press rather than modern, interactive of any kind.
-There’s a lot of temporality context, in the work of the show.
+There’s a lot of temporality context, in the work.
 Things along those lines.

 Roberta: Well, it was made in the seventies and the eighties.
-That already is a, you know, let’s talk about the time that was made in.
+Let’s talk about the time that it was made in.

 Ryan: It definitely felt of a time,

-Roberta: and that’s just right.
-So it’ll be up for like three months or something.
+Roberta: Speaking of time, it’ll be up for like three months or something (the show is up through April 6, 2025).

 Roberta: Yeah, weird aligning of the stars, I guess you might say.
-Yeah, that MLK day and the inauguration of the fascist president happened on the same day.
-I don’t know.
-Yes, I deported a lot of people on the day, day of service.
-I got all kinds of insurrectionists out of jail.
-1500 Insurrectionists are now free and loose on the streets, or will be soon.
+That MLK day and the inauguration of the fascist president happened on the same day, I don’t know, and deported a lot of people on that day of service, got all kinds of insurrectionists out of jail.
+1,500 Insurrectionists are now free and loose on the streets, or will be soon.

-Ryan: And I assume you saw the Elon Musk, Holly Hitler salute the Nazi.
+Ryan: And I assume you saw the Elon Musk, Heil Hitler salute?

-Ryan: Yeah, so there’s a lot of interesting things that are coming up in along those lines.
-I saw that there’s, I don’t know if I’m going to count as one of my three, but there is a show coming up at the National Liberty Museum.
-It’s an interesting talk coming up on the 23rd.
-I. That, that looks kind of interesting.
+Ryan: Yeah, there a lot of interesting things that are coming up along those (political) lines.
+I saw that there’s — I don’t know if I’m going to count it as one of my three — but there is an event coming up at the National Liberty Museum on January 23rd (Voices and Votes: the State of Free Speech After the Election).

-It’s, it’s talking about free speech and threats, but it’s, it’s interesting media personalities.
-So I’ll make that at one of my three plus on my events list for this week.
+It’s talking about free speech and threats, but it’s interesting media personalities.
+So I’ll make that one of my 3+ on my events list for this week.

-Children make art people.
-Make art.
+Children make art.
+People make art.
 It’s a good thing to do.
 And share it with others.
 So that’s the bottom line.
-If you’re going to make art that states a position of some sort of political, you know, thoughts, that’s go ahead and do it, but just make arts, make arts, art is not going to save us.
+If you’re going to make art that states a position of some sort of political thought, go ahead and do it, but just make art, make art.
+Art is not going to save us.
 But it is a form of communication.

 Ryan: April 15th.